-1221: Debate
+• 1221: Debate

-Prerequisite: A grade of "C" or higher in Speech.
+Grades 11-12 Credit: 0.5/semester Prerequisite: A grade of "C" or higher in Speech.
 A semester of debate will enhance the interested student's public speaking, argumentation, and reasoning skills.
 The course will deal with such principles as research of a topic, preparation of the argument, refutation, rebuttal, and case analysis.
 Outside-of-class library research is required.
 Available only at LCN.

-1731 / 1732: English - College and Career Literacy
+• 1731 / 1732: English - College and Career Literacy

-College and Career Literacy is a class specifically focused on literacy enrichment, which gives the student the essential skills needed to prepare for the SAT and for college and career.
+Grade 11 Credit: : 1.0/year College and Career Literacy is a class specifically focused on literacy enrichment, which gives the student the esser ntial skills needed to prepare for the SAT and for college and career.
 Course objectives include, but are not limited to: